The Blood Type Diet: Exactly What You Need To Know According To A Functional Medicine Expert

 What is the blood type diet?

-The basic theory behind the diet is that our blood type creates differences in our physiology that are substantial enough to warrant adjustments in lifestyle.
+The basic theory behind the blood type diet is that our blood type creates differences in our physiology that are substantial enough to warrant adjustments in lifestyle.
 For example, on his website D’Adamo describes Type O as the “oldest of the blood types” writing that those with type O blood display traits like “exceptional strength, a lean physique, and a productive mind” but also an “overactive fight or flight response reminiscent of early survival instincts.”
 He then goes on to say that type A blood types entered the genetic landscape at the time of animal domestication and agriculture.
 “Thriving on a mostly vegetarian diet rich in soy protein, fruits, and vegetables, Blood Type A individuals are sensitive, creative, analytical thinkers,” he writes.

 According to a Harvard Health Blog (2) on the topic, the Blood Type Diet gives the following recommendations for each blood type: